ropensci-archive/roweb2/content/blog/2018-07-17-pkginspector.md

 ## 6    option           2               TRUE                  100.00000
 ```

-We learn that the `n` parameter isn't used consistently: [in one function its default value is 256 but in the others no default is specified.](https://github.com/sjmgarnier/viridisLite/blob/master/R/viridis.R).
-This may or may not be an issue, but it is certainly helpful to be able to flag items for further investigation.
+The example shows that the parameter `n` is used inconsistently.
+[The documentation](https://github.com/sjmgarnier/viridisLite/blob/master/R/viridis.R) reveals that the default value of `n` is 256 in one function but missing in all others.
+This flags a potential issue that deserves further investigation.

 ### In sum

-Reviewing a package is a complex undertaking.
-While it's hard to imagine a completely automated review process, having tools on hand can be of great assistance to the reviewer.
-There is still plenty of work to be done; nonetheless, we feel positive about the progress we made during unconf18 and after.
+If you are building or reviewing an R package, __pkginspector__ can help you better understand its complex structure.
+This is an important step towards improving your code and research.
+While __pkginspector__ has room for improvement, the features built during and since unconf18 are already useful.
 We welcome your comments and feedback.